-John Boswell, CCI Ambassador for the LGBTQI Community
+John Boswell, CFC Ambassador for the LGBTQI Community

 John is passionate about enhancing life for LGBTQI people and connections with those outside the community.
-He is president of Metropolitan Community Charities and spearheading programs to deepen compassionate action in Los Angeles and around the world.
+He is president of Rainbow Advocacy and spearheading programs to deepen compassionate action in Los Angeles and around the world.
 John started out in public radio and broadcast television, producing media programs for a wide range of businesses and socially-oriented organizations.
-He has worked actively in international non-profit efforts and is developing compassion-building programs with CCI for the global LGBTQI community.
+He has worked actively in international non-profit efforts and is developing compassion-building programs with CFC for the global LGBTQI community.

-Paul Brooks, CCI Ambassador for the Business Sector
+Paul Brooks, CFC Ambassador for the Business Sector

 Paul enjoys discussing spiritual evolution and building a Compassionate World through Purpose-Driven Entrepreneurship.
 Lead by intuition and a drive to "think outside the box," Paul enjoys meeting with entrepreneurs who are bringing their unique gifts to the community.
 Paul has both the CFP® and CIMA® designations and uses his 20 years of experience in retirement and financial planning to support those individuals and work toward creating a purpose driven, sustainable, conscious economy.

-Sande Hart, CCI Ambassador for the Women and Girls Sector
+Sande Hart, CFC Ambassador for the Women and Girls Sector

 Sande Hart is a mother of 2 and lives in Southern California.
 She is Chief Compassion Officer of Compassionate California, President of the women's global interfaith organization SARAH and author and workshop facilitator.
 In nearly 15 years of women's community building, it's clear that healing our communities with resilience and a regenerative spirit is our biological and innate imperative and women are showing up in unprecedented ways to make that happen.
 The Charter for Compassion's women's initiative holds the vision to provide a unique space and a voice to those women and their efforts.